thehapyone/Sage/chainlit.md

 # Welcome to Sage Chat! 🚀🤖

+Sage Chat, is a AI Assistant design to interact with various data sources and provide answers to questions.

-This Chat interface is powered Chainlit
+*Chat interface is powered Chainlit [Chainlit Documentation](https://docs.chainlit.io) 📚*

-Chainlit is a powerful tool designed to help you prototype, debug and share applications built on top of LLMs.

-- **Documentation:** Get started with our comprehensive [Chainlit Documentation](https://docs.chainlit.io) 📚